oroinc/documentation/backend/entities-data-management/reports-and-segments.rst

     The ``columns`` option configures which columns will be visible in the data grid.
-As you can see, you can either refer to values that are produced by the ``source`` (like ``cnt`` or ``value``) or to a kind of *virtual column* (like ``period``) which can defined through custom ``filters`` (see below).
+As you can see, you can either refer to values that are produced by the ``source`` (like ``cnt`` or ``value``) or to a kind of *virtual column* (like ``period``) which can be defined through custom ``filters`` (see below).

 ``sorters``

-    This option configures which columns can be used to sort entries by when the are displayed.
+    This option configures which columns can be used to sort entries by the time they are displayed.
     You can refer to the ``columns`` that you defined before.

 ``filters``

-    The ``filters`` option allows you to provide the user in interface to filter the report to only display a subset of all available entries.
+    The ``filters`` option allows you to provide the user interface to filter the report to display a subset of all available entries only.
 In the example above, the ``period`` column which was used in other options before lets the user select from a list for which period entries should be shown.
 The available choices directly refer to the fields that where selected with the ``source`` configuration.
 Additionally, the ``monthPeriod`` will be taken by default if the